dynamsoft-docs/dotnet-twain-docs/upgrade-dotnet-twain/how-to-upgrade.md

 ## From older versions to v7.x or higher

-From v7.0，the SDK has been completely re-constructed and separated into a few independent modules.
+From v7.0, the SDK has been completely re-constructed and separated into a few independent modules.
 Therefore, this new version is very different from any previous version.

 If you are upgrading from v4.x/5.x/6/x to v7.x or higher version, we would suggest that you refer to the new version Developer's Guide and start from scratch.